Erepsin: Properties

-Erepsin may contain dipeptidases, aminopeptidases, occasionally carboxypeptidases, and others including leucyl aminopeptidase, prolinase and prolidase.
+Erepsin may contain dipeptidases, aminopeptidases, occasionally carboxypeptidases, and these include leucyl aminopeptidase, prolinase, prolidase and others.
 It is often grouped under exopeptidases, proteases that work only on the outermost peptide bonds of a polypeptide chain.
 The optimum pH for the group of enzymes is around pH 8, but some individual enzymes within this group may be distinguished by their differences in stability and optimum pH.